 - Develop a crisis plan

 5. Create a budget.
 A defined budget will help keep you on track while designing your event.
 Make sure to keep your budget updated for an accurate count on payment and expenses.

 6. Choose a theme.
 Select a theme that aligns with the environment you are trying to create.
 Draw inspiration from the internet or local history, and the age and style of your attendee, to begin piecing together decor elements and touches.

 7. Design your event.
 Once all details are in place, reach out to the local partners and rental vendors to start putting together a design.
 Be sure that when you are reaching out for quotes that you clearly define attendee numbers and quantities.
 Confirm your vendor can supply multiple quantities of the same item: linens, centerpieces, tables, bars, etc.

 8. Focus on the food and beverage.
 One of the most remembered elements of an event is the food.
 Make sure when planning the menu you take into account the guests, atmosphere, timing, and theme.
 The menu can really elevate the experience and enhance the overall theme.
 Interactive action stations allow guests to customize their own meals while supporting your theme.

 9. Be creative with entertainment.
 Spread out the entertainment throughout your venue with multiple stages and music styles.
 Make sure to know your noise ordinances before a noise complaint inhibits your event.

 10. Finally – Look at your event from top to bottom.
 Be conscious of where all entrances, emergency exits and ticketed entrance areas are.
 You need to be aware of all of the ins and outs of your venue in its entirety.

-Special thanks to our Meetings & Events Specialist, Kristen Fraga for sharing her insight and expertise from the street party Paragon Events hosted in Nashville, Tennessee for a technology user conference right outside of the Music City Center.
+Special thanks to our Events Department for sharing their insight and expertise from the street party Paragon Events hosted in Nashville, Tennessee for a technology user conference right outside of the Music City Center.